-1965: Guitarist Jimmy Page’s first and only solo single “She Just Satisfies” was released by Fontana Records.
-Backed with “Keep Moving,” Page played all instruments on the recording, except for drums which were played by fellow session musician Bobby Graham.
+1965: Guitarist Jimmy Page’s only solo single, “She Just Satisfies” backed with “Keep Moving,” was released by Fontana Records.
+Page plays all instruments on the recording except for the drums, which are played by fellow session musician Bobby Graham.
 Page had been encouraged to put out a record of his own by his then-girlfriend, singer-songwriter Jackie DeShannon.
-Page went on to join the Yardbirds later that year and in 1968 became a founding-member of Led Zeppelin.
+He went on to join the Yardbirds later that year and in 1968, became a founding-member of Led Zeppelin.

 1966: Nancy Sinatra had her first #1 on the Billboard Hot 100 with “These Boots Are Made For Walkin’”